 Located approximately 7 miles north of the Stampede Reservoir, Babbitt Peak is a quaint destination on the northern edge of the Sierra Nevada.
 At 8,760', it is not a huge mountain for this area.
 However, because there are actually no higher summits within a 15 mile radius and it has a prominence of 2,360’, views from the summit are all encompassing.
-Located less than 6 miles from the Nevada State Line, Babbitt Peak offers views to the Northern Sierra Nevada forest and desert landscapes.
+Located less than 6 miles from the Nevada State Line, Babbitt Peak offers views to the Northern Sierra Nevada forest to the west and desert landscapes to the east.

 The summit hosts a fire lookout.
 Dirt roads lead directly to the summit, making the mountain quite accessible.